Ecwid/ecwid-api-docs/includes/_cart.md

-externalTransactionId | string | Transaction ID / invoice number of the order in the payment system (e.g. PayPal transaction ID) affiliateId |   string  | Affiliate ID creditCardStatus | \<*CreditCardStatus*\> | The status of credit card payment recovered_order_id | string | Internal order ID.
-Is present if the abandoned cart was successfully recovered recovery_email_sent_timestamp | string | UNIX timestamp of a date when abandoned cart recovery email was sent to customer
+externalTransactionId | string | Transaction ID / invoice number of the order in the payment system (e.g. PayPal transaction ID) affiliateId |   string  | Affiliate ID creditCardStatus | \<*CreditCardStatus*\> | The status of credit card payment recoveredOrderId | number | Order number.
+Is present if the abandoned cart was successfully recovered recoveryEmailSentTimestamp | string | The date/time of the last order change, e.g `2014-06-06 18:57:19 +0000`

 #### OrderItem
 Field | Type |  Description